Mahesh-Gundlapalli/Sorting.Visualizer/README.md

 5. Quick Sort
 6. Heap Sort

-The visualizer will handle a fixed list size of 130 elements.
-Users will have the ability to randomize the list and choose any of the aforementioned sorting algorithms to apply.
-Each algorithm will sort the elements in ascending order.
+The visualiser is going to use a fixed list size of 130 elements.
+There will be options for the user to randomise the list and select any of the above-mentioned sorting algorithms for implementation.
+Each algorithm will carry out the sorting in non-decreasing order.

-It is important to note that the visual representation of sorting times in this project does not accurately reflect the true time complexities of the algorithms.
-To ensure that faster algorithms such as Merge Sort are properly visualized, we have introduced deliberate delays.
-This allows users to better observe and understand the sorting process for each algorithm, even those that typically operate at higher speeds.
+It's worth noting that this project's visualization for the sorting times doesn't represent the real time complexities of these algorithms.
+Particularly, intentional delays have been introduced in this visualization so that even quicker algorithms like Merge Sort are more appropriately visualized.
+This will make it easier for a user to view and understand the sort execution for each algorithm involved, even for those at higher speeds.

-Through this visualizer, users can gain a deeper understanding of how different sorting algorithms operate and how they compare to each other in terms of efficiency and complexity.
+This is a sorting algorithms visualizer, so it should be able to show more regarding the functions of various sorting algorithms and what makes them superior or inferior compared to each other in terms of efficiency and complexity.